bcgov-nr/action-broker-intention-open/README.md

 This is the token used to close the intention with the [action-broker-intention-close](https://github.com/bcgov-nr/action-broker-intention-close) action.

+### INTENTION_ID

+This is used to uniquely identify an intention.
+It can be used to view the intention in observability and refer to this intention in follow-on intentions.

 ### ACTION_TOKEN_\<ID\>

 Each action within the intention has an 'id'.
 The capitalized 'id' property is appended to 'ACTION_TOKEN_' and set in the environment.
 This token can be used to start and end an action, retrieve secrets, and provision application access.

-### INTENTION_ID

-This is the ID of the intention, which is needed by the deployment job.

 # License